UtrechtUniversity/mimosa/docs/extending/parameters.md

 ???+ info "Configuration values dependent on other parameter values"

-    In the example above, the name of the scenario depends on the SSP.
+    In the example above, the name of the scenario depends on the [`SSP`](../parameters.md#SSP).
 Every string in the configuration file can contain references to other parameters, and are referred to using curly brackets `{}`.
 If you want to refer to a nested parameter (like [`effort sharing > regime`](../parameters.md#effort%20sharing.regime)), they should be joined with ` - `: